Search published articles

 Abstract

-Design and Method: This pre-post intervention design (single-group design) study utilized standards set by the WHO for promoting patient safety culture, including 140 items categorized into five groups: Governance and Leadership, Patient and Community Involvement, Safe Clinical Services, Safe Environment, and Education.
-These are further divided into subgroups with mandatory, basic, and advanced standards.
+Instrument & Methods: This pre-post intervention design (single-group design) study utilized standards set by the World Health Organization for promoting patient safety culture, which includes 140 items categorized into five groups, including governance and leadership, patient and community involvement, safe clinical services, safe environment, and education.
+These groups were further divided into subgroups with mandatory, basic, and advanced standards.

-Results: Research shows that hospitalizations in low- and middle-income countries result in significant mortality due to substandard safety practices, many of which are preventable.
-In Iran, despite a lack of documented statistics, the increasing number of complaints suggests high error rates, leading to substantial financial burdens.
+Findings: Hospitalizations in low- and middle-income countries resulted in significant mortality due to substandard safety practices, many of which were preventable.
+In Iran, despite a lack of documented statistics, the increasing number of complaints suggested high error rates, leading to substantial financial burdens.

-Discussion and Conclusion: The implementation of safety standards has shown benefits for hospitals and society by enhancing patient safety and reducing adverse events.
-This initiative, a key intervention by the WHO in the Eastern Mediterranean region, empowers hospitals and staff to provide safe services with active patient and community participation.
+Conclusion: The implementation of safety standards has benefits for hospitals and society by enhancing patient safety and reducing adverse events.

 Morteza Adel, Elahm Anisi,